Fourth Wing

 How central are the dragons to the plot?

 Very.
-They're not just cool window dressing, bonding with dragons is central to the magic system, the power structure, and character development.
+They're essential to the story, bonding with dragons is central to the magic system, the power structure, and character development.
 The dragons have personality and agency.

 Ready for your story?
 Imagine living it.